firelab/windninja/_posts/2016-06-23-buildlinux.markdown

 make install should install all of the necessary WindNinja binaries and other files in the location specified earlier in the cmake CMAKE_INSTALL_PREFIX option.

-##Set Environment Variables
+## Set Environment Variables

 As of WindNinja 2.2.0, the environment variable WINDNINJA_DATA must be set.
 This points to datasets that WindNinja needs to run certain functions.
 If the program is installed (i.e., with make install), it is likely that WindNinja will find the path.
 Otherwise, the environment variable will need to be set:

     export WINDNINJA_DATA=~/src/wind/windninja/data

-##(Optional) Install OpenFOAM 2.2.0
+## (Optional) Install OpenFOAM 2.2.0

 If you want to use the optional conservation of mass and momentum solver, you will need to build and install OpenFOAM 2.2.0.
-Follow the instructions at http://openfoam.org/download/2-2-0-source/.
+Follow the instructions at [openFOAM](http://openfoam.org/download/2-2-0-source/).

 Then build build our custom libraries and applications.
 For example: